Brexit Trade Concept With UK and EU Shipping Containers

 Latest Updates (Confirmed & Upcoming)

-• July 1, 2026 (agreed, implementation pending): The EU will phase out the €150 de minimis and replace it with a fixed customs duty of €3 per item category for all low-value imports.
+🇪🇺 EU | De Minimis Phase-Out: Starting July 1, 2026, the EU will eliminate the €150 duty-free threshold and introduce a transitional flat-rate customs duty of €3 per item category for low-value imports.

-The United Kingdom plans to remove the £135 duty de minimis threshold following a longer transition period.
+🇬🇧 UK | De Minimis Removal: The United Kingdom has confirmed it will remove the £135 duty de minimis threshold by March 2029, following a scheduled multi-year transition period.

 This page is updated as EU and UK customs rules are finalized, implemented, or revised.